KhronosGroup/glTF-Asset-Generator/Output/README.md

+The models are split into two categories, Positive and Negative, to help differentiate the result should be expeceted when loading a models.

-## What is this project?
+## What is the difference between positive and negative?
-Positive tests will succeed.
+Positive tests are expected to succeed.
 Negative tests are expected to fail.